JuKu/mmo-proxy-2.0/README.md

 ## Changes to previous version

-The previous version was over-engineered with many modules, now there is only one maven module again.
+The previous version was partly over-engineered with many modules, now there is only one maven module again.
 Also the network protocol & types has improved a little bit, because there was some things, they was difficult to implement.
+The serialization method was completely reworked and improved to maintain the server easier.